Have you been injured at an airport?

 Airport Accident Claims

 Navigating a busy airport can be a chaotic experience, and the last thing anyone expects is to suffer an injury in the process.
-If you’ve been unfortunate enough to be involved in an incident at an airport, you may be entitled to make an airport accident claim.
-From slipping on a wet floor in the terminal to being injured by a faulty escalator, accidents can occur in many different ways, turning what should be a pleasant experience into a nightmare.
+If you’ve been unfortunate enough to be injured at an airport, you may be entitled to make an airport accident claim.

-Whether you are at an airport to go on a holiday abroad or are one of the thousands of people who work at a UK airport, you are entitled to expect a safe environment.
-If this fails to materialise and you suffer an injury as a result of the airport operator’s negligence, you could be entitled to claim compensation.
+Whether you are at an airport to go on holiday or are one of the thousands of people who work at a UK airport, you are entitled to expect a safe environment.
+If you suffer an injury as a result of the airport operator’s negligence, you could be entitled to compensation.

 key-takeaways-iconKey points about airport accident claims